ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/ux-collab/ux-collab-2.md

 - WD student has to explain JavaScript
   - how you can add JavaScript to an html page
-  - functions: what they are and why they’re important, how you use them, passing arguments...
+  - functions: what they are and why they're important, how you use them, passing arguments...
     - (recommendation: stick to the basics, avoid arrow functions and complex stuff)
   - onClick event; add some functionality when user clicks on a link
   - conditional statements (eg. if else) & loops (eg. for loop)
-    - what they are, why they’re useful, basic example
+    - what they are, why they're useful, basic example